dancer1325/flutter-productos-app/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to compile?
+* `flutter pub get`
+    * Get the dependencies listed in the 'pubspec.yaml'

+## How to run?
+* Via IDE
+    * Android Studio
+        * Select the Flutter Device and 'main.dart'
+        * Click in run button
+* Via terminal
+    * `flutter run lib/main.dart`
+        * 'lib/main.dart' depends on the relative path between your current terminal and the 'main.dart' file
+* Problems:
+  * Problem1: Loading continuously '[VERBOSE-2:dart_vm_initializer.cc(41)] Unhandled Exception: type 'String' '

+## Note
+* Architecture of the repo
+    * 'lib'
+        * '/screens'
+            * App's screens
+        * '/widgets'
+            * Widgets to be able to reuse around the screens